Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 ## History

 Historical links related to this standard:

 - Implemtatation of [erc20-utxo](https://sirawt.medium.com/erc20exp-da3904e912b2)
 - Implementation of [erc20-demurrage-token](https://github.com/nolash/erc20-demurrage-token)
 - ethereum stack exchange question [#27379](https://ethereum.stackexchange.com/questions/27379/is-it-possible-to-create-an-expiring-ephemeral-erc-20-token)
 - ethereum stack exchange question [#63937](https://ethereum.stackexchange.com/questions/63937/erc20-token-with-expiration-date)

 #### Appendix

+`e-Money` definition electronic money.
 `Era` definition is a Similar idea for a page in pagination.
 `FIFO` definition First-In-First-Out.
 `Slot` definition is Similar to the idea of the index on each page of pagination.
 \*\* The first index of the slot is 0